While visiting colleges in Maine with Meadow, Tony meets an old acquaintance. Carmela and Father Phil grow closer back at home.

 - When Meadow talks dismissively about Hunter Scangarelo’s father as an advertising executive for Big Tobacco, I can’t help but wonder if David Chase is making a meta-reference to himself.
 He is, after all, Michele de Cesare’s father in real-life, and has often been critical of the commercial nature of the television industry and of his own role in this business.

 - “College” has withstood the passing of time better than some of the other episodes in Season 1, but—ironically—the part of the episode that feels the most outdated is the part that was originally the most ground-breaking: Tony’s garroting of Febby Petrullio.
 Watching it now, it seems short on “punch.”
-The scene doesn’t have the savagery of the garrotings of Luca Brasi and Carlo Rizzi in The Godfather.
+The scene doesn’t have quite the savagery of the garrotings of Luca Brasi and Carlo Rizzi in The Godfather.
 (It feels absurd that Febby would be able to carry on a conversation with his killer while he had a wire wrapped around his throat.)
 Violence on The Sopranos does become more realistic—and vicious—as the series progresses.
 (See the garroting of Burt Gervasi in Season 6 for a comparison.)
-Looking back on it, the murder scene in “College” seems almost goofy when held against the high standard for realism currently on television – a standard that The Sopranos itself played a large role in establishing.
+Looking back on it, the murder scene in “College” seems almost goofy when held against the high standard for realism that is currently on television – a standard that The Sopranos itself played a large role in establishing.